Philip Kaufman: 1978–1983

 Kaufman directed the science fiction thriller, Invasion of the Body Snatchers in 1978, which became his first box office hit.
 It was a remake of the 1956 version.
 In this version, Kaufman moved the setting to San Francisco and recreated the alien threat as more a horror film than science fiction, and in a way that was disturbing, humorous, and believable.
 Critic Pauline Kael said "It may be the best movie of its kind ever made."
+Critics from the San Francisco Chronicle stated that unlike other Hollywood depictions of San Francisco, this representation was "geographically correct to the Powell Street line."